RempelOliveira/Retrobat.DS4Windows/README.md

 # Behavior

-This package install DS4Windows as a portable software with all joystick configurations you need and the NirCmd software as well that is necessary for controll of windows of the system.
+This package use DS4Windows as a portable software with all joystick configurations you need and the NirCmd software as well that is necessary for controll of windows of the system.

 # Running